RylanYancey/gtensor/docs/CUSTOM_OPS.md

 }
 ```

 The `forward` function provided by the `Operator` trait is executed during the forward pass of the neural network.
 The next step is to collect input and output tensors from the `Node`.
 We will also remove the `reshape` function since it is not needed for the Matmul op.
-We can collect using the functions `node.x` and `node.y`.
+We can collect node variables using the functions `node.x` and `node.y`.

 ```rs
 impl Operator for Matmul {